wp-plugins/key4ce-osticket-bridge/readme.txt

 This plugin is powered by Key4ce - IT Professionals :: http://www.key4ce.com

 == Installation ==

+* Make sure that osTicket is installed
+* Make sure that your osTicket version is 1.8 or 1.9
+* osTicket can be downloaded from http://osticket.com/download

 1. Install key4ce-osticket-bridge folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Plugin settings are located in Dashboard--> Tickets --> osT-Config